MalinkyZubr/Networking/Notes.md

   * mac addresses
   * type (dynamic or static)
   * ports/interfaces
-* accessed via "show mac-address-table"
+* accessed via `show mac-address-table`

 * mac addresses age, after about 5 minutes they are automatically removed to save space
-* to clear mac-address-table of dynamic addresses, use "clear mac-address-table dynamic"
+* to clear mac-address-table of dynamic addresses, use `clear mac-address-table dynamic`
-* to clear specific address, do " clear mac-address-table dynamic address {mac address}"
+* to clear specific address, do ` clear mac-address-table dynamic address {mac address}`
-* to remove by interface, do "clear mac-address-table dynamic interface (interface)"
+* to remove by interface, do `clear mac-address-table dynamic interface (interface)`

 ## IPV4 Addressing
 * forwarding frames between LANs through routers.